microsoft/Azure-Analytics-and-AI-Engagement/deployment/Deploymentsteps.md

 ## Task 1: Deploying ARM Template using Cloud Shell

->Note: For this we will deploy resources in an Azure resource group
+>Note: For this accelerator we will deploy resources in Azure resource group

 >Note: In this task we will execute a powershell script on Cloudshell to create those resources.
 List of the resources are as follows: